Key Takeaways

 Email signatures.
 Add "Rate us on Google" with your review link to every email your team sends.
 Passive, costs nothing, catches people who had a good email interaction.

-The best approach uses both digital (same-day text) and physical (QR codes at premises) together.
+The best approach uses both digital (same-day text or WhatsApp) and physical (QR codes at premises) together.
 Digital catches the immediate post-service moment.
 Physical catches everyone else.

 How Different Industries Should Approach Reviews